SJTU-IPADS/Bamboo/README.md

 | Full GPU       | RTX 4090(24GB)                      | 92.46           | 58.34          | 1.58x   |
 | Full CPU       | Core i9-13900K(8T)                  | 9.94            | 4.78           | 2.08x   |

-## Limitations
-* Bamboo, having undergone training with only 200B tokens, may still exhibit performance gaps in certain tasks.
-* The Bamboo model has only been trained on English-language datasets, hence its capabilities in other languages are still lacking.
-* The model may produce unexpected outputs due to its small size and probabilistic generation paradigm.

 ## Contamination Results
 Here we report our contamination results using https://github.com/fblgit/detect-pretrain-code-contamination/tree/winofix.
 We use llama-2-7b as reference model.
 When the result is greater than 0.85, it is highly likely that the dataset has been trained.